airbytehq/airbyte/docs/integrations/sources/sftp-bulk.md

 14. Click **Set up source** to complete setup.
 A test will run to verify the configuration.

+### For Airbyte Open Source:

+1. Navigate to the Airbyte Open Source dashboard.
+2. Click Sources and then click + New source.
+3. On the Set up the source page, select SFTP Bulk from the Source type dropdown.
+4. Enter a name for the SFTP Bulk connector.

 #### File-specific Configuration

 Depending on your **File Type** selection, you will be presented with a few configuration options specific to that file type.